A forward-modelling method to infer the dark matter particle mass from strong gravitational lenses: Procedure and models

 Based on the best-fit source and macro model for the lens, $\{ F \}^1_{\rm fiducial}$, we simulate images of this best-fit source and lens combination with the addition of low-mass haloes along the line-of-sight.
-We uniformly sample $\log_{10} M_{\rm hf} / \rm M_\odot$ between 7 and 10 (corresponding to assuming a flat prior on $\log_{10} M_{\rm hf}$ between $10^{7}$M$_\odot$ and $10^{10}$M$_\odot$) and, for each sampled $M_{\rm hf}$ value, we draw a random realisation of low-mass dark matter haloes with the appropriate mass function and mass-concentration relation.
+We uniformly sample $\log_{10} M_{\rm hf} / \rm M_\odot$ between 7 and 10 (corresponding to assuming a flat prior on $\log_{10} M_{\rm hf}$ between $10^{7}$~M$_\odot$ and $10^{10}$~M$_\odot$) and, for each sampled $M_{\rm hf}$ value, we draw a random realisation of low-mass dark matter haloes with the appropriate mass function and mass-concentration relation.
 We do this for 20,000 values of $M_{\rm hf}$, producing a corresponding lensed image in each case and then fit each of these 20,000 images to obtain the best-fit image residuals.
 We have confirmed that our results are converged with 20,000 samples.
 Note that the forward-modelled images are simulated from the known lens and source galaxies, so when performing the fitting, we add narrow priors centred on the parameter values of the known best-fit lens and source models to accelerate the fitting processes.
 Since our only goal is to find the maximum likelihood model, once our priors contain the correct solution, the size of the priors does not affect our results.
-We have made sure that the sizes of the narrow priors are large enough to include the maximum likelihood model.
+In Table~\ref{tab:fit_priors}, we summarize the type and size of the priors we used for the fitting processes.
+To make sure the priors we take are broad enough to find the maximum likelihood model, we fit 4000 different realisations with both the listed priors and 5 times larger priors and then compare the maximum likelihoods obtained.
+Here, ``5 times larger priors'' means that for the priors listed in Table~\ref{tab:fit_priors}, if it is a Gaussian prior, then the sigma is taken 5 times larger than the value listed.
+In Fig.~\ref{fig:lklhd_diff}, we show the histogram of the difference of the log maximum likelihood.
+As shown, the log maximum likelihood results of larger and smaller priors are very close with only $\sim$ 1.0 difference, which verifies that the priors we take are broad enough to contain the maximum likelihood model.

 Next, for the images of the best-fit residuals, we set pixels outside the annular region between $0.5^{\dprime}$ and $2.4^{\dprime}$ to be 0 and then Fourier transform the residual image and azimuthally average to obtain the 1-D power spectrum, $P(k)$.
 In the upper panel of Fig.~\ref{fig:pws}, we show power spectra for the forward-modelled residuals as black lines (for clarity we only plot 100 of them); the red curve marks the power spectrum of the image residuals of the original observation.
 Each line is composed of 15 $P(k_i)$ values with the $k_i$ logarithmically spaced between $\sim$ 1.5 arcsec$^{-1}$ and 85 arcsec$^{-1}$ ($\sim$ 2${\rm \uppi}$ / (4.2 arcsec) to 2${\rm \uppi}$ / (0.07 arcsec)).